dstreev/hdp3_upgrade_utils/README.md

 We'll use a combination of Hive SQL and an interactive HDFS client [Hadoop-Cli](https://github.com/dstreev/hadoop-cli) to combine information from an extract of the Metastore DB and the contents of HDFS.

+## Calling Hive

+We use Hive throughout this process.
+The process has been validated against Hive3, using Beeline against LLAP.
+To use against LLAP in HDP 2.6, you'll need to build a 'beeline' wrapper to connect automatically.
+The output of 'beeline' will be a little different then the output of 'hive cli'.
+So I recommend using 'beeline' in HDP 2.6 for this process since the pipeline has particular dependencies.

+### Alias for <hive_alias>

+- HDP 3 - `hive -c llap`
+- HDP 2.6 - `beeline -u <jdbc_url_to_llap>`

 ## The Process

 - Run the [sqoop dump utility](./hms_sqoop_dump.sh) to extract a dataset from the Metastore Database.
 Sqoop will drop the dataset on HDFS.